Linn County Veterans Day Parade and Linn County Veterans Memorial

 For visitors: The Linn County Veterans Memorial is located in Timber Linn Memorial Park at 900 Price Rd SE, Albany, Oregon.
 Besides the veterans memorial, the park encompasses 100 acres with family amenities including basketball courts, disc golf, fishing, lake access, horseshoes, playground and picnic areas with BBQ facilities and tables, restrooms, and day-use shelters.

 A memorial service is held each year on Veterans Day, normally the same day as the Albany Veterans Day Parade.
 The parade is the largest veterans day event west of the Mississippi River.
-Click this link for more information on the 2021 parade which will be updated as information becomes available.
 You will also find current information about the memorial service at Timber Linn and a memorial breakfast on our monthly events calendar.

 School Field Trips: Educational school tours may be set up through the Linn County Veterans Memorial Association by sending requests to LCVMA, P.O.
 Box 2739, Albany, OR, 97322.